glider4/computepac/README.md

 bisection(f, lower bound, upper bound, accuracy desired)
 ```

+Note that the bisection method presented here cannot calculate a root  of 0.
+It specifically looks for
+back-to-back iterations that result in < 0 and then > 0 or vice-versa.
+So a function like `x**2` cannot be
+estimated because it does not pass over 0 as the function goes from -1 to 1.

 The output format includes number of iterations to achieve desired accuracy, the root as calculated,
 and the total time the program needed for computation.